bbuing9/anonymous_test/README.md

 ## Performance evaluation

 Loss and average accuracy of train, validation and test are logged as csv file.
-Please check it in ./results Also, the class-wise accuracy is saved in ./results at the epoch with the best validation performance By using this, one can ge the Q_25, Q_50 and Q_100 as we reported in the paper
+Please check it in ./results

+Also, the class-wise accuracy is saved in ./results at the epoch with the best validation performance.

+By using this, one can ge the Q_25, Q_50 and Q_100 as we reported in the paper